Fill Your Chord Library

 Each shape in the book shows a highlighted root that easily allows you to move a single chord shape into all twelve keys.

-- Descriptions, uses, chord symbols, and chord formulas for each chord type.
+- Descriptions, symbols, and formulas for each chord type

 What Other People Are Saying: